 A possible concern in the interpretation of these results is that variation in local deposit rates may lead to different investment opportunities across regions.
-Notice, however, that such differences are accounted for by the inclusion of time×MSA fixed effects in all of the specifications considered in Table III.
+Notice, however, that such differences are accounted for by the inclusion of time×MSA fixed effects in all the specifications we consider in Table III.
 Furthermore, time×MSA fixed effects also absorb any unobservable local shocks such as local inflation or changes in state taxes.
 A related concern is that local deposit rates could be endogenous to local asset demand.
-To address this concern, in Table IA.3 of the Internet Appendix, we use region-level deposit-rate sensitivity (Drechsler, Savov, and Schnabl (2017)) to compute the projected changes in deposit rates due to changes in the fed funds rate.
-Specifically, we first measure the sensitivity (beta) of each bank's deposit rate to the fed funds rate over the period spanning from 1994 to 2017.
-We then calculate each region's deposit rate sensitivity as the weighted average of the deposit rate sensitivity of banks that operate in each region, using the share of deposits as the weight.
-Next, we calculate the projected changes in local deposit rates in our sample period by multiplying the change in the fed funds rate by the region's deposit rate sensitivity.
-Finally, we interact the projected changes in local deposit rates with the high-dividend dummy.
-We report the result in column (2) of Internet Appendix Table IA.3.
-In column (3), we further instrument the deposit rate sensitivity using the local banking Herfindahl-Hirschman Index (HHI).
-We find that our results are robust to the use of projected changes in local deposit rates.
+To address this concern, in Table C.3 of the Online Appendix, we use a region deposit-rate sensitivity (Drechsler et al., 2017a) to compute the projected changes in deposit rates due to changes in the fed funds rate.
+Specifically, we first measure the sensitivity (beta) of each bank deposit rates to the fed funds rate over a sample period spanning from 1994 to 2017.
+We then calculate each region's deposit-rate sensitivity as the weighted average of the deposit-rate sensitivity of banks which operate in each region, using the share of deposits as the weight.
+Next, we calculate the projected changes in local deposit rates in our sample period by multiplying the fed funds rate change with the region's deposit-rate sensitivity.

+Finally, we interact the projected changes in local deposit rates with the high-dividend dummy and report the result in Column 2 of Online Appendix Table C.3.
+In Column 3, we further instrument the deposit rate sensitivity using the local banking Herfindahl-Hirschman Index (HHI).
+We find that our results are robust to the use of projected changes in local deposit rates instead of actual deposit rates.